IntentArchitect/Docs/articles/application-development/modelling/services-designer/message-based-integration-modeling/message-based-integration-modeling.md

 You can now use these integration messages in the diagrams of the subscribing application.

-## Publishing an Integration Message
+## Publishing an Integration Event

-You can publish an integration `Message` from any of the following elements:
+You can publish an Integration Event from any of the following elements:

 - Service `Command`
 - Service `Operation`
 - `Domain Event Handler`

-### Creating and Publishing a New Integration `Message`
+### Creating and Publishing a New Integration Event

 1. On a diagram, hover over the element and click the `Suggestion` icon :bulb:.
 2. Select **Publish Integration Event**.